lightlace/cpp-docs.de-de/docs/data/oledb/implementing-a-simple-consumer.md

        ...
     ```

-#### So fordern Sie eine Lesezeichenspalte vom Anbieter an
+#### <a name="to-request-a-bookmark-column-from-the-provider"></a>So fordern Sie eine Lesezeichenspalte vom Anbieter an

-1. Fügen Sie den folgenden Code in der `GetRowsetProperties`\-Methode in der Benutzerdatensatz\-Klasse hinzu:
+1. Fügen Sie den folgenden Code in die `GetRowsetProperties` Methode in die Benutzerdatensatz-Klasse:

     ```
     // Set the DBPROP_IRowsetLocate property.